 The dimensions of the prism can be expressed in terms of side length a and height h.

-The total surface area of the prism is equal to the sum of the area of its lateral surface and the doubled area of the base.
+The prism's total surface area is equal to its lateral surface area and the doubled area of the base.

 The formula of the surface area of a triangular prism:

-The volume of a prism is equal to the product of its height and the area of the base.
+The volume of a prism is equal to the product of its height and base area.

 The formula of volume of a regular triangular prism:

 The regular triangular prism can be inscribed into the cylinder.